Majoramari/cpp-hw-fundamentals/readme.md

 }
 ```

-These functions are used to read valid day and month numbers from the user, ensuring they are within valid ranges.
+These functions prompt the user for a valid day (1–31) and month (1–12).
+The values are validated to ensure they are within valid ranges.

 ---